reyrey998/LoginPage-RegistrationForm/README.md

 🌟 Project Overview
-This Angular application provides a basic user interface for a login and registration flow.
+This Angular application, written with Angular 18, provides a basic user interface for a login and registration flow.
 The main features include a login page and a registration form that users can access after successful login.
 The application is designed to be modular, allowing for easy integration of backend services like CAPTCHA verification and JWT authentication.

 ✨ Features:
 🔐 Login Page: A basic form for users to log in.